Ritcus/ActronCodingChallange/README.md

 https://actroncodingapi.azurewebsites.net/api/Challange/calculateLargestNumber

 Note:
 - The API takes an array of integers with a minimum index of 1 and returns the result as a string.
+Example: [10,223,78,90,99]
 - Recommended: To use POSTMAN.
 Use POST to send the data as a raw body in JSON.